Times Ain't Like They Used To Be — Kentucky Pioneer Country Musician

 of country music, about his experiences after he and Pop Eckler left Atlanta

-to work their way to Wheeling, W.Va., as performers with the Scotts Exhibition Shows.
+to work their way to Wheeling, West Virginia, as performers with the Scotts Exhibition Shows.

 "We traveled in automobiles," Curley related, "and sometimes, it was three or four weeks at a

 time we never seen a bed.
 In the summertime, we'd take the seats out of the car along side the

 road or anywhere, and some [would] lay on the seats and some [would] lay inside the car.